 The CRM Governance Oversight Committee is comprised of 12 members, one representative from each of the following major areas and divisions (in no particular order):

-- Graziadio School of Business and Management (represented by Deborah Galuhn)
+- Graziadio Business School (represented by Deborah Galuhn)

 - Graduate School of Education and Psychology (represented by Chris Costa)